 Trainer checklist:

 Relays can be tied to seasonal bootcamps, or different events around the world.
 Use them as part of your personal training marketing to promote a “Team Challenge Night”.
-This adds a level of competition that will help with accountability and – with a team relying on them – will help slightly more reluctant clients to push themselves.
+The team dynamic adds healthy competition and helps more reluctant clients push harder than they would alone.

 4. Strength supersets

 Not every group wants pure cardio.
 Supersets allow you to deliver structured resistance training in a group format.
-This could be done at the start of when a small group forms, and then at the end to showcase strength development, and encourage confidence in what your clients have achieved.
+Used at the start of a program and revisited weeks later, they’re also a great way to demonstrate strength gains and build client confidence.

 How it works: